evkx/evkx.github.io/content/models/volvo/ex30/EX30_Single_Motor_Extended_Range/_index.md

 ---
 title: Volvo EX30 Single Motor Extended Range
 linktitle: "EX30 Single Motor Extended Range"
 description: "Volvo EX30 Single Motor Extended Range is an all-electric crossover with a WLTP range of up to 460 km (286 miles).
-EVKX.net have all the details. "
+EVKX.net has all the details. "
 weight: 10
 hidden: true
 shownavtabs: true